 About University Hospitals

-- To complement our nationally prominent services in tertiary medicine, we added prevention, primary care and early screening.
+- To complement our nationally prominent services in tertiary medicine, we added prevention, primary care and early screening services.

 - To strengthen our clinical capabilities, we expanded our established areas of excellence and developed new areas at University Hospitals.